Emily Skinner

 Publications

-Articles- Skinner, E. N., Hagood, M. C., & Provost, M. (under review).
+- Skinner, E. N., Hagood, M. C., & Provost, M. (in press).
 Creating a new literacies coaching ethos.
 For Reading and Writing Quarterly.

 - Skinner, E. N., & Hagood, M. C. (2008).
 Developing literate identities with English Language Learners through digital storytelling.
 The Reading Matrix: An International Online Journal 8 (2).
 Available: http://www.readingmatrix.com/articles/skinner_hagood/article.pdf (online).